+Microbiology

+Bacteriology

+Standard Guidance

-Microbiology Guidance Generally, no more than twelve (12) disks should be distributed on a one hundred and fifty (150) mm petri plate and no more than five (5) disks on a one hundred (100) mm plate.
-For Haemophilus species, Neisseria gonorrhoeae , and Streptococcus species (including Streptococcus pneumoniae), no more than nine (9) disks per one hundred and fifty (150) mm plate and no more than four (4) disks per one hundred (100) mm plate should be used. b) Zone sizes may be measured using a ruler, sliding calipers, templates, or other appropriate measurement devices. d) The laboratory may establish zone diameter ranges using relevant references.
+Bacteriology Standard of Practice 8 (BT S8): Antibiotic Disk Distribution Antibiotic disks must be evenly distributed over the culture plate not less than fifteen (15) mm from the outer edge of the plate and no closer than twenty-four (24) mm from center to center except when specifically directed otherwise by the manufacturer's directions.
+Generally, no more than twelve (12) disks should be distributed on a one hundred and fifty (150) mm petri plate and no more than five (5) disks on a one hundred (100) mm plate.
+For Haemophilus species, Neisseria gonorrhoeae , and Streptococcus species (including Streptococcus pneumoniae), no more than nine (9) disks per one hundred and fifty (150) mm plate and no more than four (4) disks per one hundred (100) mm plate should be used.

+Bacteriology Standard of Practice 9 (BT S9): Disk Diffusion Quality Control Frequency, Assessment and Recording For antimicrobial susceptibility disk diffusion testing, the laboratory must: a) use the appropriate control organism(s) each day of testing; and b) record zone sizes for each antimicrobial quality control test; or c) meet the requirements of Quality Control Standard of Practice 2, 3 and 4; and d) document that quality control results are within established zone diameter ranges. b) Zone sizes may be measured using a ruler, sliding calipers, templates, or other appropriate measurement devices. d) The laboratory may establish zone diameter ranges using relevant references.

-Microbiology Bacteriology Standard Guidance Minimal inhibitory concentration methods (MIC) (standards 1 0-11) Bacteriology Standard of Practice 10 (BT S10): Reagent Quality Control for Minimum Inhibitory Concentration Methods Each batch of materials and reagents used for minimum inhibitory concentration (MIC) antimicrobial susceptibility testing must be verified with the appropriate reference organisms before, or concurrent with, initial use.
-Bacteriology Standard of Practice 11 (BT S11): Minimum Inhibitory Concentration Quality Control Frequency, Assessment and Recording For minimum inhibitory concentration (MIC) antimicrobial susceptibility testing, the laboratory must: a) use the appropriate control organism(s) each day of testing; and b) record the MIC values for each antimicrobial quality control test; or c) meet the requirements of Quality Control Standard of Practice 2, 3, and 4; and d) The established MIC range is the acceptable interpretive d) document that quality control results are within established MIC ranges. criteria for that drug-microorganism combination used for quality control.
+Microbiology Bacteriology Standard Guidance Minimal inhibitory concentration methods (MIC) (standards 10-11) Bacteriology Standard of Practice 10 (BT S10): Reagent Quality Control for Minimum Inhibitory Concentration Methods Each batch of materials and reagents used for minimum inhibitory concentration (MIC) antimicrobial susceptibility testing must be verified with the appropriate reference organisms before, or concurrent with, initial use.
+Bacteriology Standard of Practice 11 (BT S11): Minimum Inhibitory Concentration Quality Control Frequency, Assessment and Recording For minimum inhibitory concentration (MIC) antimicrobial susceptibility testing, the laboratory must: a) use the appropriate control organism(s) each day of testing; and b) record the MIC values for each antimicrobial quality control test; or meet the requirements of Quality Control Standard of Practice 2, 3, and 4; and d) The established MIC range is the acceptable interpretive document that quality control results are within established MIC ranges. quality control.